Charles J. Chaput: Abortion

-Chaput said that the 2016 American presidential election offered Americans the "worst choice in 50 years".
+Chaput in September 2016 said that the 2016 American presidential election offered Americans the "worst choice in 50 years".
 In his view, both Donald Trump and former Secretary of State Hillary Clinton were "deeply flawed" candidates.

 Gun control

-Following the 2019 mass shootings in El Paso, Texas, and Dayton, Ohio, Chaput wrote that he supports background checks for purchasers of firearms, but added this comment:"Only a fool can believe that 'gun control' will solve the problem of mass violence.
+Following the 2019 mass shootings in El Paso, Texas, and Dayton, Ohio, Chaput wrote that he supports background checks for purchasers of firearms, but added this comment:Only a fool can believe that 'gun control' will solve the problem of mass violence.
 The people using the guns in these loathsome incidents are moral agents with twisted hearts.
-And the twisting is done by the culture of sexual anarchy, personal excess, political hatreds, intellectual dishonesty, and perverted freedoms that we've systematically created over the past half-century".
+And the twisting is done by the culture of sexual anarchy, personal excess, political hatreds, intellectual dishonesty, and perverted freedoms that we've systematically created over the past half-century.

-LGBT rights
+Homosexuality

-Chaput opposes same-sex marriage and questioned the upbringing of children of same-sex couples.
+In a 2011 interview with National Catholic Reporter, Chaput expressed his opposition same-sex marriage and questioned the upbringing of children of same-sex couples.
 He has said that same-sex couples cannot show children that their parents love each other in the same way that opposite-sex couples can.